 For a century and a half, the Cape Hatteras Lighthouse — North America’s tallest brick lighthouse — has stood vigil to help ships navigate the shallow, treacherous waters of the “Graveyard of the Atlantic.”
 The black-and-white-striped behemoth makes for amazing sunrise and sunset photos, either as your backdrop or from the tip-top.
 You’ll need to climb more than 250 steps for the elevated, 360-degree view, but your eyes will thank you even if your legs don’t.

 Word of advice?
 Get here early.
 Mornings are best for combing the beach to see what treasures the tides deposited during the night, and shelling is a great way to explore the first national seashore with your own hands.
 Beyond stooping and shuffling, you can keep your hands busy via a horseback ride along the shore or stand-up paddleboarding in the protected waters of the sound.
+Check their website for updated climbing times and regulations.

 For the day’s fuel, try the chocolate-banana-swirl french toast at Cafe Pamlico for breakfast, shrimp tacos at The Buxton Munch Co. for lunch, and — to wrap up your day — an unforgettable Pamlico paella at Rusty’s Surf & Turf.